CorniJuizzy/sql_project_data_job_analysis/README.md

 |Sudan          |281          |
 |Germany	    |274          |
 |Poland         |268          |
-> *Bar graph visualizing the top 10 countries with the most remote data analyst job postings; Made with PowerBI*
+> *Table for the top 10 countries with the most remote data analyst job postings*
 >

 ### Top Companies for Remote Data Analyst Jobs in 2023